TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

   -w WAIT, --wait=WAIT  DEPRECATED (no longer necessary) - Seconds to wait for
                         nodes to start
   -k KEY_PAIR, --key-pair=KEY_PAIR
-                        Key pair to use on instances -i IDENTITY_FILE, --identity-file=IDENTITY_FILE
+                        Name of the key pair to use on instances -i IDENTITY_FILE, --identity-file=IDENTITY_FILE
                         SSH private key file to use for logging into instances -p PROFILE, --profile=PROFILE